Compliance

 Full Implementation of "Customer-First"

 Daiwa Securities is taking measures in line with the compliance program to ensure the effective operation of our internal control system and strict compliance of our sales activities with laws and regulations.
-For FY2023, we set up the pillars outlined below, maintaining "Customer-First" as the keyword, as in the previous fiscal year.
+We set up the pillars outlined below, maintaining "Customer-First" as the keyword.

 Daiwa Securities deals with various financial products, including stocks and investment trusts.
 When soliciting investment from customers, we ensure compliance with the principles of integrity and fairness, suitability, and self-responsibility, from the perspective of investor protection.
 We have adopted the practice of systematically providing continuous and thorough after-sale follow-ups, rather than leaving it to individual sales staff, especially when the market is trending downward.
 We believe that providing thorough, face-to-face explanations to customers and maintaining customer trust and a sense of security at times of market fluctuations are part of the practice of Customer-First for Daiwa Securities as a marketer of financial products.
 We will continue stepping up such initiatives going forward.